ZNK22E/Omain-dnd-codex/src/content/docs/locations/countries/kingdom-of-ka.md

 ## **Introduction**

 The **Kingdom of Ka** is a sovereign nation on the eastern continent of Droskarin, known historically as the former region of **Bolborkia**, homeland of the human Bolborkian tribes.
-Once conquered and absorbed by [[The Erulian Empire]] in **74 A.H.** under Emperor Talios I, the region later broke away and reestablished independence in **516 A.H.** following a successful uprising led by **Joriel I**.
+Once conquered and absorbed by [[the-erulian-empire]] in **74 A.H.** under Emperor Talios I, the region later broke away and reestablished independence in **516 A.H.** following a successful uprising led by **Joriel I**.
 The nation was renamed the _Kingdom of Ka_ by its most recent monarch, **King Marek I**, after himself and the capital city.
 Following Marek’s death, the kingdom is currently governed by a ruling council, awaiting the emergence of a legitimate heir.
 ### **At a Glance**

 |Category|Information|